ibex-team/ibex-lib/newdoc/tutorial.rst

 as "generic" as the generic solver.
 There are some limitations, namely:

 - many actions performed by the optimizer are hard-coded.
 In particular, the *goal upper bounding* step cannot yet be controlled by the user.
-We use a strategy described in [Araya14]_ and [Trombettoni11]_, based on *inner region extraction*.
-The basic idea is to create a continuum of feasible points (a box or a polyhedron) where the goal function can be evaluated quickly, that is, without checking for constraints satisfaction.
+We use a strategy described in :ref:`[Araya et al. 2014] <Araya14>` and :ref:`[Trombettoni et al. 2011] <Trombettoni11>`, based on *inner region extraction*.
+The basic idea is to create a continuum of feasible points
+  (a box or a polyhedron) where the goal function can be evaluated quickly, that is, without checking for constraints satisfaction.